SpenceKonde/ATTinyCore/README.md

 **When using analogRead(), use the A# constant to refer to the pin, not the digital pin number.** Analog channel number (see table in datasheet entry for ADMUX register) can also be used - unlike the official core, you can use analogRead() with the differential ADC channels (for example).

-**When using I2C on anything other than the ATTiny88** you must use an I2C pullup resistor on SCL and SDA (if there isn't already one on the I2C device you're working with - many breakout boards include them).
+**When using I2C on anything other than the ATTiny88** you **must** use an I2C pullup resistor on SCL and SDA (if there isn't already one on the I2C device you're working with - many breakout boards include them).
 On parts with real hardware I2C, the internal pullups are used, and this is sometimes good enough to work without external pullups; this is not the case for devices without hardware I2C (all devices supported by this core except 48/88) - the internal pullups can't be used here, so you must use external ones.
-You should use external pullups anyway, as the internal pullups on the AVR microcontrollers are weaker than the I2C spec recommends.
+That said, you should always ensure than an external pullup is present, even on devices with real hardware I2C (like the t88 and atmega devices) - while it often will work with the internal pullups, they are not as strong as the I2C spec requires.

 **You cannot use the Pxn notation (ie, PB2, PA1, etc) to refer to pins** To refer to pins by port and bit, use PIN_xn (ex, PIN_B2); these are #defined to the Arduino pin number for the pin in question, and can be used wherever digital pin numbers can be used